muthu004/Weather_Forecast_App/README.md

 # Weather Forecast App

-My first flutter project using API integration to fetch real time data from web to make an app app which shows the weather details according to time.
+My first flutter project using API integration to fetch real time data from web to make an app  which shows the weather details according to time.

 ## Getting Started